Joohansson/NanoRPCProxy/README.md

 1. Locate the directory demo_clients/reactjs/build
 2. Open index.html in a browser (Chrome/Firefox recommended)
 3. Test the sample buttons or paste any RPC command from the [docs](https://docs.nano.org/commands/rpc-protocol/)(including the {}).
 The available commands are set in the server settings.json file.
-4. If you change the user credentials in the server <creds.json> you will also need to change the reactjs/src/rpc.js credentials and re-build the app from source (instructions below)
+4. If you change the user credentials in the server <creds.json> you will also need to change the reactjs/src/rpc.js credentials and re-build the app from source (instructions below).
+Don't share the creds file!

 ![ReactJS demo app](https://github.com/Joohansson/NanoRPCProxy/raw/master/media/reactjs_client_demo.png)